"Traumatic stress is an illness of not being able to be fully alive in the present."

-Trauma can occur in a single event, or trauma can be experienced repeatedly over a period of time.
+Trauma can occur in a single event, or can be experienced repeatedly over a period of time.
 A car accident, a physical or sexual assault, unexpected loss or natural disasters are examples of traumatic events.
 A child living in an abusive family exposed to parents shouting and fighting can also suffer from traumatic stress.
 Someone with traumatic stress may be reacting to recent events, or to events from childhood.

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)